 11,000 feet above Gatlinburg, the Ober Gatlinburg Tram transports visitors from town to the ski area.
 It was built in 1973 and to this day offers a safe, comfortable way to get to Ober, coupled with breathtaking views of the mountains.
 This 2-mile ride is a visitor favorite way to explore Gatlinburg and is great for all ages.
 When you get to the top, enjoy all of the activities that Ober Gatlinburg has to offer.

-This Gatlinburg deli is a must-visit sandwich shop on the Gatlinburg Parkway.
-It's a charming spot known for it's incredible steamed deli sandwiches, hot dogs, iced lemon cake, and more.
-Stop by for lunch or grab one on the go for a picnic.
-Parton's Deli is a local family business with service that will make you feel right at home and a meal that will fill you up for the day.
+This Gatlinburg restaurant is a must-visit sandwich shop on the Gatlinburg Parkway.
+It's a charming spot known for it's incredible steamed deli sandwiches, hot dogs, homemade potato salads and more.
+Stop by for a meal or grab one on the go for a picnic.
+Parton's Deli is a family operation with service that will make you feel right at home and a meal that will fill you up for the day.
 You won't be disappointed and you'll definitely want to come back.

 Fannie Farkle's is a Gatlinburg legend, with incredible food and plenty of games and fun for all.
 When you walk inside, you're greeted with all of the best eats you could want and tons of the best arcade games to play on.
 It's easy to spend an entire day enjoying all that Fannie Farkle's has to offer.
 They've been entertaining visitors since 1981.

 Christ in the Smokies tells the story of Christ through lifelike and life size displays.
 You'll get to walk through what the world was like 2000 years ago, represented by scenes replicating your favorite Bible stories.
 This is a great spot to visit as a family or church group.
 It's an educational and inspirational experience that you don't want to miss.